-• BORŮVKA: Mark the lightest edge leaving each vertex, contract all marked edges, and recurse.

-- JARNÍK: Repeatedly contract the lightest edge incident to some fixed root vertex. - KRUSKAL: Repeatedly contract the lightest edge in the graph. - (a) Describe an algorithm to execute a single pass of Borůvka's contraction algorithm in O(V + E) time.
+- BORŮVKA: Mark the lightest edge leaving each vertex, contract all marked edges, and recurse. - JARNÍK: Repeatedly contract the lightest edge incident to some fixed root vertex. - KRUSKAL: Repeatedly contract the lightest edge in the graph. - (a) Describe an algorithm to execute a single pass of Borůvka's contraction algorithm in O(V + E) time.
 The input graph is represented in an adjacency list. - (b) Consider an algorithm that first performs k passes of Borůvka's contraction algorithm, and then runs Jarník's algorithm (with a Fibonacci heap) on the resulting contracted graph. - i.
 What is the running time of this hybrid algorithm, as a function of V, E, and k? - ii.
 For which value of k is this running time minimized?
-What is the resulting running time? - (c) Call a family of graphs nice if it has the following properties: - A nice graph with n vertices has only O(n) edges. - Contracting an edge of a nice graph yields another nice graph.
+What is the resulting running time? - (c) Call a family of graphs nice if it has the following properties: - Contracting an edge of a nice graph yields another nice graph. - Every nice graph with V vertices has only O(V) edges.

 For example, planar graphs-graphs that can be drawn in the plane with no crossing edges-are nice.
-Euler's formula implies that any planar graph with V vertices has at most 3V - 6 edges, and contracting any edge of a planar graph leaves a smaller planar graph.
+Contracting any edge of a planar graph leaves a smaller planar graph, and Euler's formula implies that every planar graph with V vertices has at most 3V - 6 edges.